Battle of Lake Providence: Battle

-The strike at Lake Providence was commanded by Colonel Frank Bartlett, who was responsible for Confederate forces operating in the Lake Providence area, and consisted of the 13th Louisiana Cavalry Battalion and the 13th Texas Cavalry Regiment, a force totaling about 900 men.
+For the strike at Lake Providence, Hébert's command was strengthened by the detachment of the 13th Texas Cavalry Regiment from Walker's division.
+The regiment had no prior combat experience and had been dismounted in early 1863.
+It fought as infantry for the rest of the war.
+The operation was commanded by Colonel Frank Bartlett, who was responsible for Confederate forces operating in the Lake Providence area, and consisted of the 13th Louisiana Cavalry Battalion and the 13th Texas Cavalry, a force totaling about 900 men.
 Bartlett had orders to destroy the Union camp at Lake Providence and then destroy the Union-run plantations between that point and Milliken's Bend.
-The Confederate forced gathered at Floyd, Louisiana, where a bridge across Bayou Macon was constructed.
+The Confederate forces gathered at Floyd, Louisiana, where a bridge across Bayou Macon was constructed.
 However, Bartlett decided to cross the bayou elsewhere, instead moving his troops to Caledonia.
-The Confederate finally crossed Bayou Macon on June 9, two days late.
+The historian Warren Grabau states that Bartlett chose not to cross at the new bridge because the only road between there and Lake Providence was in poor condition and could easily be blocked by a small opposing force.
+The terrain traversed between Floyd and Caledonia consisted of thick woods and canebrakes.
+Another bridge had to be built at Caledonia.
+The Confederates finally crossed Bayou Macon on June 9, two days late.

-After crossing the bayou, Bartlett struck a Union outpost at Bunch's Bend on the Mississippi River, and then continued along the shore of an oxbow lake also known as Lake Providence.
+After crossing the bayou, Bartlett struck a Union outpost at Bunch's Bend on the Mississippi River and then continued along the shore of an oxbow lake, also known as Lake Providence.
 Only 600 Confederates were present for this stage of the advance.
-When the Confederates reached Bayou Baxter, 6 miles from their objective, they made contact a picket force consisting of two companies from the 1st Kansas Mounted Infantry Regiment.
-Outnumbered, the Kansans withdrew and a messenger informed Brigadier General Hugh T. Reid, the Union commander at Lake Providence, of the Confederate advance.
-The withdrawal crossed Bayou Tensas, where the Union forces burned the bridge over the bayou.
-During this stage of the action, the Confederates captured 9 supply wagons and 36 mules.
+When the Confederates reached Bayou Baxter, 6 miles from their objective, they made contact with a picket force consisting of two companies from the 1st Kansas Mounted Infantry Regiment.
+Outnumbered, the Kansans withdrew, and a messenger informed Brigadier General Hugh T. Reid, the Union commander at Lake Providence, of the Confederate advance.
+The Union soldiers' repeated attempts to make a stand during the fighting withdrawal were not successful, and the position at Bayou Baxter fell to the Confederates.
+The withdrawing Union forces crossed Bayou Tensas and destroyed the bridge over it.
+Bartlett halted his cavalry at the bridge to allow the infantry to catch up.
+The historian Thomas Reid suggests that if Bartlett's cavalry had pushed ahead while the Union forces were destroying the bridge, they could have made a lodgment on the east side of the bayou.
+During this stage of the action between first contact and the Union withdrawal across Bayou Tensas, the Confederates captured 9 supply wagons and 36 mules.